joshir199/Deployment-of-Image-Classification-project-for-Inference/README.md

 Once the model is already deployed to Web Server for Inference, prediction can be easily done using REST calls with POST request sending image_file and Model Inference Endpoint Uri.

+Server-Client Architecture is used for here.
 Server Endpoint Uri : http://localhost:5000/predict_post

+# Server Part
-1. Run the Server using terminal/ CLI as below
+1. Run the Server using terminal/ CLI as below:
 ```bash
 $ python app.py
 ```

+# Client Part
 2. Run the command with another terminal/CLI while keeping Web Server running in background using step 1.
-   Go to /serving folder and run following command:
+   Go to /client folder and run following command:
 ```bash
 $ python predictionRequest.py
 ```